 So, how exactly are restaurants playing this social media marketing game so well?
 What are they doing to be so embraced by social media?
 And, most importantly, how can you do it too?

 Focusing Efforts and Energy on Just A Few Platforms

 You won’t find many restaurants with Instagram, Facebook, Twitter, LinkedIn, Pinterest, Snapchat, Tumblr, YouTube and Vine accounts.
-Even a full time Social Media Manager would struggle to keep up with all of those.
+Even a full-time social media manager would struggle to keep up with all of those.

 Effectively using social media means quality over quantity.
-Whilst “The Big 3” – Facebook, Twitter, and Instagram – might be the most common platforms to maintain, you might decide that your restaurant or business would benefit more from a different platform.
+While “The Big 3” – Facebook, Twitter, and Instagram – might be the most common platforms to maintain, you might decide that your restaurant or business would benefit more from a different platform.

 Think about your branding and your audience.
 A beautifully curated collection of recipes from your eatery on Pinterest or regular videos of your cafe on YouTube might be just as successful for your business as a regular Twitter feed.
 As long as your content is enjoyed and your presence there seems “meant to be”, you’re doing it right.

 Facebook is the non-negotiable platform.
 Restaurants cleverly use Facebook as their go-to online space for up-to-the-minute information.
 Whilst it’s not advisable for most businesses, many smaller eateries only maintain a Facebook page in lieu of a website.

 This is because Facebook is not only easier to update than a website, but it’s where customers turn to for very current information.

 Is the cafe open today?
 What time do they shut?
 Do they have specials on?
 Do they have their own high chairs?